tableauio/tableauio.github.io/content/en/docs/excel/map.md

 ### Incell enum map

-The key and value of incell map can be enum types.
+For incell map, both the key and value can be enum types.

 For example, predefined enum types `FruitType` and `FruitFlavor` in *common.proto* are: